 Discover more than 200 years of policing heritage

 The Museum of Policing in Devon & Cornwall collects, preserves and celebrates the history of policing in Devon and Cornwall.
-We encourage people to explore and enjoy the policing, social and law enforcement history of the beautiful southwest region of England.
+We encourage people to explore and enjoy the law enforcement and social history of the beautiful southwest region of England.

 The Museum is home to an array of historical policing material, including documents, photographs, and artefacts, which provide a close up view of the policing of the region dated to as far back as 1790.